BenMcLean/RhythmReplugged/docs/ARCHITECTURE.md

 This keeps the code readable while still preventing SDL-specific assumptions from leaking into the core.

+Separating `ui` from `platform_sdl3` also prevents rendering code from becoming the place where gameplay state starts to leak outward.
+The host should provide capabilities; the UI should arrange visuals; the core should stay authoritative about behavior.

 ## Filesystem Rule

 The core must not use: